 Schoolhouse.world: peer tutoring, for free.

 Final Thoughts

-Tie-dye is a relatively simple activity that can be done with not many supplies and effort, but it's surprising to learn about its connection to chemistry.
-As I took my chemistry class in high school last year during virtual learning, there was only so much we can do in terms of experiments and labs online and we missed out on many hands-on activities involving chemistry concepts that we would have normally done in person.
+Tie-dye is a relatively simple activity that can be done with not many supplies and effort, but it's surprising to learn about its connection to Chemistry.
+As I took my Chemistry class in high school last year during virtual learning, there was only so much we can do in terms of experiments and labs online and we missed out on many hands-on activities involving chemistry concepts that we would have normally done in person.
 Therefore, I find it interesting to see that our knowledge of chemistry can be applied to hands-on projects at home.
 Many students always wonder when they will ever use what they learned in school in the real world, so it’s always fascinating to discover something with immediate real-world applications such as the chemical reactions involved in tie-dye.

+Schoolhouse.world: peer tutoring, for free.